Return to key areas of work

 Level of Service 3: Undertake targeted science research and investigations on matters relevant to policy development to inform Council and stakeholders.

-• 3.1 Publish data and analysis electronically to ensure it is publicly available.
+To achieve this Level of Service, we will publish data and analysis electronically to ensure it is publicly available.

 How are we doing: Places we share data and information, including our technical reports and resources, are on our website, Canterbury Maps, and Land, Water, Air Aotearoa (LAWA).